 Support TFG by using the links in our articles to shop.
 We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
 We earn from qualifying purchases made to the featured retailers.
 Thank you, we appreciate your support!

 If you’re wondering how to choose the right travel luggage, we’ve put together a helpful guide to get you started.
-Get ready for Suitcase 101!
+Get ready for Suitcase 101 on choosing luggage!

 Let’s be honest: as wonderful as it is, traveling can be stressful.
 Here at Travel Fashion Girl, we aim to make your adventures as calm and hassle-free as possible.
 A sure way to decrease drama while traveling is to ensure you’re using the best travel luggage for your needs.

-The following guide–with handy tips from industry experts–will assist you in choosing the perfect luggage or “portable wardrobe” for your exciting adventure.
+The following guide–with handy tips from industry experts–will assist you in choosing luggage or “portable wardrobe” for your exciting adventure.

 Why Travel with a Suitcase?

 Suitcases versus backpacks is a popular debate in the passionate travel community.
-This article is all about suitcases, so here are a few reasons why classic luggage styles rule over backpacks:
+This article is all about suitcases, so here are a few reasons why choosing luggage rules over backpacks: